 Smoking increases your chances of developing several risk factors including high blood pressure, high cholesterol, and diabetes.
 According to Harvard Heart Letter, nothing is more effective than quitting when it comes to stroke prevention.
 If you or someone you know is trying to quit, visit Rite Aid's Quit Smoking Solution Center for additional help and resources.

-A diet that includes lean proteins, colorful fruit and vegetables, and whole grains is important to achieving and maintaining a healthy weight, which in turn helps you manage diabetes and lower high blood pressure and cholesterol.
+A diet that includes lean proteins, colorful fruits and vegetables, and whole grains is important to achieving and maintaining a healthy weight, which in turn helps you manage diabetes and lower high blood pressure and cholesterol.
 A few simple changes to your diet can go a long way toward reducing risk factors for stroke.

 Exercise helps you maintain a healthy weight, manage your diabetes, and lower your blood pressure and cholesterol.
 It's also an important component of rehabilitation after a stroke.
 The Surgeon General recommends a minimum of 150 minutes per week of moderate-intensity physical activity such as biking and brisk walking.
 Shoot for 30 minutes of physical activity at least five days a week.